 After you make a purchase with your Venmo Mastercard Debit Card, you will be prompted with the option to split or share your purchase.
-You can also split or share purchases by choosing Purchases from the "☰" menu in the Venmo app.
+You can also split or share purchases by choosing Transactions from the personal transactions feed ($☰) in the Venmo app.

 You can send charge requests to split a purchase with one or many users, and you can change the amount requested from each user so the purchase isn’t evenly split.
 You’ll be able to see the total amount you’ll request as you change the amount requested from each user, and whether the requested total is above or below the split amount.
 (Any split transaction will not affect your original payment amount.)
 You also have the option of excluding yourself from the split calculation.
 When you split a purchase, you’ll send charge requests to other users.
 The other users must accept the request in order to complete the payment.

 If you need to cancel a pending payment request from a split, go to the “You” tab by selecting the single person icon and tap the Incomplete button .
 From here, you can cancel a split request or remind the other user(s) about the request.